 - Clinical or genetic heterogeneity (e.g., intellectual disability/developmental delay, epilepsy, muscular dystrophies/muscular disorders, ataxia, neuropathies, cardiomyopathies, skeletal dysplasias, immunodeficiency, deafness, blindness)

 - Diseases or patients with atypical clinical presentations or phenotypes (e.g., patient with intracranial aneurysm due to PKD1 gene – polycystic kidney disease)

-- Suspected of a microdeletion or microduplication syndrome (e.g., patients with neurodevelopmental delay, multiple dysmorphisms and/or malformations, growth delay)
+- Suspicion of a microdeletion or microduplication syndrome (e.g., patients with neurodevelopmental delay, multiple dysmorphisms and/or malformations, growth delay)

-- Suspected mitochondrial disease (e.g., patient with muscular weakness, cardiomyopathy, visual problems)
+- Suspicion of a mitochondrial disorder (e.g., patient with muscular weakness, cardiomyopathy, visual problems)

 Prior testing did not provide a conclusive diagnosis, like:

-- Patient with autosomal dominant spastic paraplegia and with a negative result for the gene panel
+- Patient with autosomal dominant spastic paraplegia, but a negative result for the gene panel

-- Patient with neurodevelopmental delay, with similarly affected siblings, and a negative testing with microarrays and WES
+- Patient with neurodevelopmental delay and similarly affected siblings, but a negative testing with microarrays and WES